harvey2phase/computational-physics/Random Walk Simulation/README.md

 Download the project and run `random_walk.py`.

-The default value for `iterations` is 1,000, which represents the number of random steps taken.
-Changing this variable will change the number of steps taken.
-One can also can the `for` loop on line 41 to `while true`, running the simulation indefinitely.
+The default value for `n` and `iterations` is 1000, which represent the number of particles and random steps taken, respectively.
+One can modify these to observe different behaviours, or change the `for` loop on line 41 to `while true`, running the simulation indefinitely.